Very good cab from Columbia valley. Would buy again at smyrna beverage warehouse for $17. — 3 years ago

 Black currants, black berries, black raspberries, both plums into pudding, black cherries, strawberries, raspberry hues, mid berry cola/licorice, mocha powder, dark chocolate brownies, layered baking spices, soft spices w/ a bit of a punch, caramel, anise to black licorice, dry tobacco & used leather, dry crushed rocks, cedar, dry herbs, touch of eucalyptus, dark withering to candied flowers, grand, round acidity, lush, round, balanced, knitted, elegant, smartly polished finish that last minutes and falls on malt ball, softened earth & spice.

-Minus a point for a hint of bandaid on the nose that didn’t affect the palate. — 4 months ago
+Minus a point for a hint of bandaid on the nose that didn’t affect the palate. — 8 months ago

 Jay Kline

 Popped and poured; enjoyed over the course of an hour.
 The 1981 pours an amber color with medium+ viscosity.
 On the nose, the wine is developing (still!) with notes of ripe apricots, orange peel, honeysuckle, marmalade, candied nuts and crushed rock.
 On the palate, the wine is sweet with medium+ acid.
 Confirming the notes from the nose.
 The finish is long.
 This bottle of the 1981 seems evergreen considering the way it showed today.
-Drink now through 2081?? — a month ago
+Drink now through 2081?? — 5 months ago